 For other opponents of so-called “sex tourism,” the issue is not so much sex, but the fact that said sex is with local people.
 To them, sleeping with a local person is inherently predatory, and precludes prostitution and even pedophilia by default.
 But more on that later.

-The concept of sex tourism has become so accepted as a truth that certain destinations have are all but officially-designated sex tourism hotspots.
+The concepts of sex tourism and gay sex tourism have become so accepted as a truth that certain destinations have are all but officially-designated sex tourism hotspots.
 Places like Pattaya, Thailand and Rio de Janeiro, Brazil, where liberal attitudes toward sex prevail, come to mind.

-I take issue with the term “sex tourism” not simply because it exists, but because it is used exclusively to shame people, both the so-called “sex tourists” and the local people they bed.
+I take issue with the terms “sex tourism” and “gay sex tourism” not simply because they exist, but because they are used exclusively to shame people, both the so-called “sex tourists” and the local people they bed.
 Plus, the people pointing fingers have absolutely no idea what they’re missing!

 Why I See Sex As An Essential Part of Travel